Alexandria's founded by Alexander

 In an earlier blog (see: Apamea, heritage of Alexander), I mentioned how the Macedonian military camp of Pella may have been founded by Alexander when he returned from Egypt in 331 BC.

-The Hellenistic mosaics of Apamea that surfaced after clandestine excavations in October 2011 (see: The unique mosaic of Apamea and More illegal mosaics from Apamea) has triggered a new interpretation of the city’s history.
+The Hellenistic mosaics of Apamea that surfaced after clandestine excavations in October 2011 (see: The unique mosaic of Apamea and More illegal mosaics from Apamea) have triggered a new interpretation of the city’s history.

 By 300 BC, Seleucos renamed the city Apamea after his wife, Apame.
-Under his rule, it was turned into a military base where he kept 500 elephants, and an extensive stud of 30,000 mares and 300 stallions.
+Under his rule, it was turned into a military base where he kept 500 elephants and an extensive stud of 30,000 mares and 300 stallions.

 A Census carried out in the year 6 AD, established that the population of Apamea reached at least 130,000 people – maybe even 500,000.
 All in all, a major city worthy of Alexander and his Successors!